marein/php-nchan-client/README.md

 }
 ```

+The
+`\Marein\Nchan\HttpAdapter\HttpStreamWrapperClient`
-The \Marein\Nchan\HttpAdapter\HttpStreamWrapperClient class constructor takes an implementation of type
+class constructor takes an implementation of type
-\Marein\Nchan\HttpAdapter\Credentials.
+`\Marein\Nchan\HttpAdapter\Credentials`.
 As long as you implement that interface, you can build your own authentication
 method.
+Take a look at
+`\Marein\Nchan\HttpAdapter\BasicAuthenticationCredentials`
-Take a look at \Marein\Nchan\HttpAdapter\BasicAuthenticationCredentials to see how this works.
+to see how this works.

 ## Exchange the provided http client

 Sometimes, the provided client is not enough and you want to use features from other libraries like guzzle.
-You can exchange the http client easily because of the \Marein\Nchan\Http\Client interface.
+You can exchange the http client easily because of the
+`\Marein\Nchan\Http\Client`
+interface.
 I've created a guzzle adapter
 for those who want to use guzzle.
 This is also a good example to look at, if you want to use another library.
 The
 guzzle adapter lives at
 [marein/php-nchan-client-guzzle-adapter](https://github.com/marein/php-nchan-client-guzzle-adapter).